 The Mont Blanc Tunnel connects France and Italy under the Alps.
 Photo: Reuters

-The French minister said he hoped the Frejus tunnel alternative route could be fully reopened in a week, but added that the parallel Franco-Italian rail link would be closed for at least two months.
+The French minister said he hoped the Frejus tunnel alternative route could be fully reopened in a week, but added that the parallel Franco-Italian rail link would be shut for at least two months.
 The alternative route is currently open to cars but not heavy goods vehicles.

 The Mont Blanc and Frejus tunnels are key to Italy's exports to France, and there are concerns that a double closure would cause heavy economic damage.